kawaiiDango/pano-scrobbler/privacy-policy.md

 - Non-Personal Information

 The app sends non-personal information such as titles of music playing on the device and other music metadata, to the previously mentioned music tracking services of your choice.
-To fetch images of artists, the name of the artist is sent to Spotify.
+To fetch additional metadata while scrobbling Spotify and to fetch images of artists, the app uses the Spotify API.
+To fetch additional metadata while scrobbling Apple Music, the app uses the iTunes API.
 If you are using the version downloaded from Google Play and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
 If you are using the non-Google Play version and have entered the unlock key, a truncated hash of a device identifier as well as the unlock key is sent to the backend server to check its validity and to limit the number of devices it can be used on.

 ### Third Party Services